-- We operated eleven acquisition crews during the second fiscal quarter of 2006, as compared to ten crews in the second fiscal quarter of 2005. - We experienced the price improvements and more favorable contract terms in our agreements with clients that we negotiated in calendar 2005.
-These factors helped improve our revenues during the second quarter of fiscal 2006. - We experienced favorable weather and operating conditions during the second quarter of fiscal 2006 which increased crew productivity. - We continued to grow by upgrading our recording capacity, expanding the channel count of existing crews, adding to our energy source fleet and making technical improvements in all phases of our operations.
+- We operated eleven acquisition crews during most of the third fiscal quarter of 2006, as compared to ten crews for most of the third fiscal quarter of 2005. - We experienced price improvements and more favorable contract terms in our agreements with clients.
+These factors helped improve our revenues during the third quarter of fiscal 2006 compared to the same quarter in fiscal 2005. - Weather conditions in the quarter ended June 30, 2006 had minor affects on operating results while crew downtime associated with delays in securing land access permits had more of an impact than in recent quarters. - We continued to grow by placing into service an additional data acquisition crew, our twelfth, in June of 2006.